Appearance

 Linebreak before first prompt in restarted shell

-) is non-zero, a blank line will be added before every prompt.
+If HOMETOWN_LINEBREAK_BEFORE_PROMPT (default: 1) is non-zero, a blank line will be added before every prompt.

 shell